MicrosoftDocs/defender-docs/defender-office-365/air-view-investigation-results.md

 ---
-title: View the results of an automated investigation in Microsoft 365 f1.keywords:
+title: Details and results of AIR in Defender for Office 365 Plan 2 f1.keywords:
 - NOCSH
 author: chrisda